ssbc/ssb-meta-feeds-spec/README.md

 As mentioned earlier in classical SSB, the feed identity is the same as the feed.
 Here instead we want to decouple the identity and feeds.
-This means that the identity will be tied to an orignal key.
+This means that the identity will be tied to an original key.
 This key is used to generate all other keys in a deterministic way using the method described in the [meeting notes](./meeting-notes-arj-keks-2020-11-24).
 It is worth noting that